QuantEcon/lecture-source-py/source/rst/linear_models.rst

 More generally, we'd like to compute the :math:`j`-step ahead forecasts :math:`\mathbb{E}_t [x_{t+j}]` and :math:`\mathbb{E}_t [y_{t+j}]`

-With a bit of algebra we obtain
+With a bit of algebra, we obtain

 .. math::